MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 ![In-device view for when policy is enforced on device.](images/hololens-autopilot-lockdown.png)

-#### Why did I not see Autopilot experience even though the Autopilot profile is assigned in Intune?

-By default, HoloLens 2 waits for 15 seconds to detect Autopilot after detecting the internet.
-If no autopilot profile is detected within 15 seconds, that means Autopilot was not discovered correctly, and you will see the EULA page.

-Reboot your device and try again.
-For more information, see [Known Issues and Limitations](hololens2-autopilot.md#known-issues-and-limitations) or [Troubleshooting](hololens2-autopilot.md#troubleshooting).

 ## Known issues and limitations

 ### Why do I see 0x80180014 during Autopilot?